winget-run/wingetdotrun/README.md

 - There should be no pushes directly to master or develop.
 - PRs to master require at least 2 reviews, develop requires at least 1.
 - When making contributions, your current working branch should be named as follows: `feature/<ticket_number>_<short-description>`, e.g. `feature/12_api-ratelimiting`
+- All PRs should be to develop (and not master).
-- All code should pass linting and tests
+- All code should pass linting and tests.
-- We'd appreciate it if you wrote unit tests for your code, although that's not required for now
+- We'd appreciate it if you wrote unit tests for your code, although that's not required for now.

 Alongside the contribution guide, we're also currently taking measures in order to make the avid contributor's workflow easier;
 - We will be setting up ZenHub boards for the project.